alpernebbi/depthcharge-tools/mkdepthcharge.rst

     given, architecture-specific defaults are used.

     fit
         This is the default on ARM machines.
-The *vmlinuz* and the optional *initramfs*, *dtb* files are packaged into the Flattened Image Tree (FIT) format using |mkimage| and that is passed to |vbutil_kernel|.
+The *VMLINUZ* and the optional *INITRAMFS*, *DTB* files are packaged into the Flattened Image Tree (FIT) format using |mkimage| and that is passed to |vbutil_kernel|.

     zimage
         This is the default for x86 machines.
-The *vmlinuz* is passed unmodified (except decompression) to |vbutil_kernel|.
-It does not support packaging *initramfs* or *dtb* files.
+The *VMLINUZ* is passed unmodified (except decompression) to |vbutil_kernel|.
+It does not support packaging *INITRAMFS* or *DTB* files.

 -h, --help
     Show a help message and exit.